 How to avoid installation of malware?

 Do not open files that are attached to irrelevant, suspicious emails.
-Same applies to files that are presented in emails received from suspicious, unknown addresses.
+The same applies to files that are presented in emails received from suspicious, unknown addresses.
 Download software through direct download links and from trustworthy, official websites.
-We do not recommend to use any third party downloaders, installers, Peer-to-Peer networks like torrent clients, eMule or other unreliable sources/tools for that.
-Update installed software with tools or implemented functions that are provided by official software developers, third party (fake/unofficial) updaters cannot be trusted.
-Also, it is not recommended to activate programs through 'cracking' tools, it is not legal and often causes installations of malware.
-We recommend to use Microsoft Office 2010 or later, these versions have the "Protected View" mode which prevents malicious documents from installing malicious programs.
-Scan the operating system with a reputable anti-virus or anti-spyware software regularly, it it detects some threats, they should be removed immediately.
-If you've already opened malicious attachments, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Do use any third party downloaders, installers, Peer-to-Peer networks such as torrent clients, eMule or other dubious sources/tools.
+Update installed software with tools or implemented functions that are provided by official software developers.
+Third party (fake/unofficial) updaters cannot be trusted.
+Do not activate programs through 'cracking' tools, since this is illegal and often causes installation of malware.
+Use Microsoft Office 2010 or later - these versions have "Protected View" mode, which prevents documents from installing malicious programs.
+Scan the operating system with reputable anti-virus or anti-spyware software regularly.
+This will detect threats, which should then be removed immediately.
+If you have already opened malicious attachments, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

-Text presented in the "ChaosCC hacker group" email letter:
+Text presented in the "ChaosCC hacker group" email message: